 You will need to provide the DWP with details of the nature and frequency of the care your child needs during the night, and the extent and regularity of the disturbance to the sleep of the child who would normally have to share the bedroom with them.

-Tamara lives in a three bedroom house with her two daughters age 6 an 9.
-Normally she would be deemed to need two bedrooms, but her youngest Eve has ADHD and is quite disruptive during the night.
+Tamara lives in a three bedroom house with her two daughters age 6 and 9.
+Normally, she would be deemed to need two bedrooms, but her youngest child, Eve, has ADHD and is quite disruptive during the night.
 She gets Disability Living Allowance – high rate care and low rate mobility.
-When Tamara claimed Universal Credit she explained why Eve needed to have her own bedroom and the DWP agreed that so her Housing Costs Element was not reduced by a Bedroom Tax reduction.
+When Tamara claimed Universal Credit she explained why Eve needed to have her own bedroom and the DWP agreed so deemed her as needing two bedrooms.
+Eve has no ‘spare’ rooms and soher Housing Costs Element was not reduced by a Bedroom Tax deduction.

 If you are a couple and one of you is getting the daily living component of Personal Independence Payment, the middle or high rate care component of Disability Living Allowance, Armed Forces Independence Payment, the high rate of Attendance Allowance or Constant Attendance Allowance and, due to your or your partner’s physical or mental disability, you cannot reasonably share a bedroom, then you can be allocated a bedroom each.